Vault Index

 Read Article →

-by The Ghost in The Prompt2026-03-19
+Booksby The Ghost in The Prompt2026-03-19

-What Extinction Code Taught Me About Claude
+Extinction Code Cracked Claude Open

 Extinction Code was one of my first real AI-assisted series experiments.
 The premise still has heat.
 The drift was real too.
 Long-form fiction exposed something useful: AI does not just amplify ideas.
 It amplifies patterns, and Claude should care about that.